 What are the Health Benefits?

-• Delta-8-THC causes lower levels of anxiety than its relative THC, offering clarity and a sense of calm, unlike the effects of delta-9 THC.
-Users have reported feeling less altered and more in tune with themselves when using delta-8 THC than when they consume delta-9-THC.
-With the upside that it heightens the senses and improves perceptibility, delta-8 THC makes outdoor activities like climbing, hiking, and cycling more enjoyable.
+• Delta-8 THC causes lower levels of anxiety than its relative THC, offering clarity and a sense of calm, unlike the effects of Delta-9 THC.
+Users have reported feeling less altered and more in tune with themselves when using Delta-8 THC than when they consume Delta-9 THC.
+With the upside that it heightens the senses and improves perception, Delta-8 THC makes outdoor activities like climbing, hiking, and cycling more enjoyable.

 • Its balanced effect is attracting both veteran and newbie users to cannabis.
 The derivative has also been found to be particularly suitable for children who have cancer and are undergoing treatment.

-A study conducted by Dr. Raphael Mechoulamin collaboration with the Shaare Zedek Medical Center and the Hebrew University of Jerusalem on the effect of delta-8 THC on children with various forms of hematologic cancers, it was discovered that chemotherapy-related side effects such as nausea and vomiting were significantly reduced when delta-8 THC was administered.
+In a study conducted by Dr. Raphael Mechoulam in collaboration with the Shaare Zedek Medical Center and the Hebrew University of Jerusalem on the effect of Delta-8 THC on children with various forms of hematologic cancers, it was discovered that chemotherapy-related side effects such as nausea and vomiting were significantly reduced when Delta-8 THC was administered.

-The researchers also found that they could use high doses of delta-8-THC to increase their antiemetic effect on the children without triggering any of the psychoactivity associated with delta-9-THC.
-Interestingly, why adults tend to experience mild psychoactive effects when administered with delta-8-THC, the children used in the study seemed immune to this particular effect.
+The researchers also found that they could use high doses of Delta-8 THC to increase their antiemetic effect on the children without triggering any of the psychoactivity associated with Delta-9 THC.
+Interestingly, while adults tend to experience mild psychoactive effects when administered with Delta-8 THC, the children used in the study seemed immune to this particular effect.

 Remarkable Medical Potential

 Its primary value lies in its low potency, which translates into lower psychoactivity.
-When taken in high doses, delta-8-THC has shown lower levels of anxiety than its relative delta-9-THC.
-This lower potency, together with the substance's array of medical benefits, prompts researchers to look deeper into it.
+When taken in high doses, Delta-8 THC has shown lower levels of anxiety than its relative Delta-9 THC.
+This lower potency, together with the substance's array of medical benefits, has prompted researchers to look deeper into it.